 You know when you get an ice cream at the grocery store and it melts so quickly while you are eating it and it seems very light and airy?
 Compare that to a high quality ice cream from an ice cream shop.
 A high quality ice cream won’t melt as fast because it doesn’t have a lot of air whipped into it.

-Premium ice cream contains a high percentage of fat and are not churned in a way that incorporates a lot of air.
-This creates a very dense and rich ice cream, like this recipe creates.
-It is my favorite thing to serve along side a warm fruit cobbler.
+Premium ice cream contains a high percentage of fat and is churned in a way that incorporates a lot of air.
+This creates a very dense and rich ice cream like this recipe creates.
+It is my favorite thing to serve alongside a warm fruit cobbler or apple pie!

 Varying flavors of ice cream in waffle cones